dleurs/flutter_starter/README.md

 # Flutter Starter

-A Flutter starter to quickly create a new flutter app
+A Flutter starter to quickly create a new flutter

 ![app_demo](readme_images/app_demo.gif)